Map of Phelps Park with wetlands highlighted near bottom

 A small estimated .46 of an acre south of the Aboretum is remnant wetlands, which is most unusual to find in an urban park.
 At one time a stream flowed through this area on the way to the Hackensack River.

 Bergen County’s Saddle River County Park is a wonderful 577 acre linear greenway which parallels the Saddle River.
 There are six park areas and a historic site which are all linked by a paved path which may be used by bicycles, pedestrians and roller skating.
-Click here to view maps of the six areas of the trail.
 The total length of the trail is six miles.
 Mileage signs appear every tenth of a mile on the path to help see how far you have progressed.

 Fishing is allowed throughout the park with a license at the trout stocked Saddle River and Ho-Ho-Kus Brook as well as the three ponds found throughout the park.
 (The Ho-Ho-Kus Brook is trout stocked from Whites Pond in Waldwick until its confluence with the Saddle River).

-The Glen Rock Area features a pond, playground and tennis.
-The Ho-Ho-Kus Brook flows to the east of the park.
+The Ho-Ho-Kus Brook flows to the east of this section of the park.
 The brook has no mow zones to help clean the water and provide habitat for wildlife.

 Waterfall at confluence of Ho-Ho-Kus Brook and Saddle River